 There was a time, not too long ago, when Dell dominated the market for personal computers (PCs).
 It was a time that saw the company spawn a whole new industry of direct buying.
 Dell focused on a strategy that bypassed distribution channels by avoiding retailers and wholesalers altogether.
 This post looks at a Dell being a pull-push based supply chain example.

 Instead of dealing with the added costs of distribution, Dell made the decision to sell directly to consumers.
 They then added to their value assertion by providing unmatched 24/7 technical support, shortened delivery times and unbeatable warranties.

 The idea was to provide direct customer support, limit inventory levels and provide a relatively inexpensive customised finished good.
-By avoiding distribution, Dell was able to offer unmatched pricing to end-users for customised PCs.
+By avoiding distribution and having a push/pull view of their supply chain, Dell was able to offer unmatched pricing to end-users for customised PCs.

 It wasn’t long before other companies would try to copy Dell’s strategy.
 However, many companies soon learned that Dell’s approach combined a direct sales model with a push-pull procurement and supply chain strategy, one where Dell reduces its lead times on customised offerings by procuring exactly what’s needed to complete a customer’s order.